OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

     },
     1).shuffleGrouping("sentences");

-// Add the counter bolt to the topology.
+// Add hello counter bolt toohello topology.
-// Name the component 'counter'
+// Name hello component 'counter'
-// Name the fields that are emitted 'word' and 'count'
+// Name hello fields that are emitted 'word' and 'count'
-// Use fieldsGrouping to ensure that tuples are routed
+// Use fieldsGrouping tooensure that tuples are routed
-//   to counter instances based on the contents of field
+//   toocounter instances based on hello contents of field
-//   position 0 (the word).
+//   position 0 (hello word).
 This could also have been
 //   List<string>(){"word"}.
-//   This ensures that the word 'jumped', for example, will always
+//   This ensures that hello word 'jumped', for example, will always
-//   go to the same instance
+//   go toohello same instance topologyBuilder.SetBolt(
-topologyBuilder.SetBolt(
     "counter",
     Counter.Get,